 It’s important to start these medicines early in the disease course, though, so talk to your doctor right away if you find out you have COVID-19.
 Some pharmacists can also prescribe the pills, or you can find them at one-stop test-to-treat centers.

 If you test negative for COVID but symptoms persist, your health care provider may conduct a flu test.
 As with COVID-19, prescription antiviral treatments taken early on can help you feel better if you have flu.
+Keep in mind, it's also possible to have both COVID and the flu (or another respiratory illness) at the same time.
+This is called a co-infection.
+And recent research suggests that people who have co-infections experience more severe symptoms.

 If it’s a cold, there is no miracle cure.
 But the Centers for Disease Control and Prevention (CDC) says lots of rest and plenty of fluids can help you recover, and over-the-counter medicines may help ease symptoms you’re experiencing.